 High school students can make a difference in the summer!
-Students in the Social Justice Institute at Rosie’s Place earn community service hours and learn more about social justice issues while providing much-needed volunteer service to the poor and homeless women at Rosie’s Place.
+Students in the Social Justice Institute earn community service hours and learn more about social justice issues while providing much-needed volunteer service to the poor and homeless women at Rosie’s Place.

 - High school students ages 16-18

 - Volunteer for any 12 shifts serving lunch or dinner in our Dining Room or assisting guests in our Food Pantry

-- Attend a day long social justice training as well as an educational seminar about issues facing our guests
+- Attend a social justice training as well as an educational seminar about issues facing our guests

-- Complete a self-guided service project and reflection paper
+- Complete a self-guided service project, independent research project and reflection paper

 - Shifts in July and August.
 Shifts are offered 7 days a week during morning, afternoon and evening hours

-- Help people in need and learn about issues affecting your community
+- Help people in need and learn about issues impacting your community

 - Complete high school community service requirements